 The decision to renew your lease, relocate, or buy depends on each nonprofit’s unique mission and goals.
 Our team will partner with you to ensure your real estate exceeds the needs of your organization, serves your target community, and supports your mission.

-Eric Sorensen, Co-Lead Not-for-Profit Advisory Group, has over 20 years of experience working extensively with nonprofits and associations, structuring strategic plans that align his client’s real estate with their mission.
+Eric Sorensen, Co-Lead of the Chicago Not-for-Profit Advisory Group, has over 20 years of experience working extensively with nonprofits and associations, structuring strategic plans that align his client’s real estate with their mission.
 His experience includes site selection for office and technology centers and executing corporate and professional relocations.

-Brian Chernett, Co-Lead Not-for-Profit Advisory Group, has 14 years of experience developing and executing comprehensive real estate solutions for organizations across the U.S. Specialties include multifaceted transactions, portfolio strategies and management, strategic planning, site selection and sublease/disposition assignments.
+Brian Chernett, Co-Lead of the Chicago Not-for-Profit Advisory Group, has 14 years of experience developing and executing comprehensive real estate solutions for organizations across the U.S. Specialties include multifaceted transactions, portfolio strategies and management, strategic planning, site selection and sublease/disposition assignments.